skaterdav85/itp-404-fall-2020-midterm/INSTRUCTIONS.md

 Display the following track properties in a table:

-* `name`
+- `name`
-* `milliseconds` formatted as "X minutes and Y seconds".
-Hint, you will need to use `Math.floor` and the modulus operator.
-If you are not sure how to write a function that computes this, skip it for now and come back to it at the end.
+- `milliseconds` formatted as "X minutes and Y seconds".
+Hint: There are 1000 milliseconds in 1 second and 60 seconds in 1 minute.
+You will need to use `Math.floor` and the [modulus (remainder) operator](https://www.w3schools.com/js/js_arithmetic.asp).
+If you are not sure how to write a function that computes this, skip it for now, display `milliseconds` as is, and come back to it at the end.

 Next, build out the pagination feature so that users can jump to a specific page.
 If a user selects a page number that is out of range, display "No tracks found".